 Add to this a strong US dollar and weaker South African rand, and it's never been a better time to travel to South Africa.

 If you're considering a trip to South Africa this year, here's a 12-day itinerary that will help you experience the best of what this great country has to offer.
+From Cape Town to Kruger National Park, you'll get the perfect introduction to South Africa even if you don't have a ton of vacation time.

 Travel Itinerary: The Best of South Africa in 12 Days